fabric8io/fabric8-installer/ReadMe.md

 To use this project you need to install a recent distribution of [Apache Maven](http://maven.apache.org/)

 ### How to install an app

-* clone the respository and cd into the directory for the app you wish to install. e.g.
+* clone the respository and cd into the directory for the _app groups_ you wish to install. e.g.

 ```
     git clone https://github.com/fabric8io/fabric8-installer.git